tdg5/blog/_posts/2015-03-15-introducing-the-tco-method-gem.md

 **TCOMethod::Mixin** continues to test the waters of.

-Beyond the opportunity it offers the Ruby community, I'm also excited because the [tco_method gem](https://rubygems.org/gems/tco_method) seems like a great opportunity to dig into Ruby's C extensions and see how extending the gem to interface with Ruby's C code more directly could extend the abilities of the gem while further simplifying access to tail call optimization in Ruby.
+Beyond the opportunity it offers the Ruby community, I'm also excited because the [tco_method gem][RubyGems.org - tco_method] seems like a great opportunity to dig into Ruby's C extensions and see how extending the gem to interface with Ruby's C code more directly could extend the abilities of the gem while further simplifying access to tail call optimization in Ruby.

 ## TCOMethod::Mixin#tco_method